-- Gross Vehicle Weight (GVW): It is so-called when you mixed the weight of both materials: Handling equipment (lift truck, pallet jack, etc.) and the load, so it could be said that it is the maximum weight moving across the dock leveler.
+- Gross Vehicle Weight (GVW): It is so-called when you mix the weight of both materials: Handling equipment (lift truck, pallet jack, etc.) and the load, so it could be said that it is the maximum weight moving across the dock leveler.

-ICC Bar Restraint: It is a vehicle restraint that when engaged the rear impact guard (RIG) of a transport vehicle, prevents movement of such vehicle away from the pier structure.
+ICC Bar Restraint: It is a vehicle restraint that when engaged by the rear impact guard (RIG) of a transport vehicle, prevents movement of such vehicle away from the pier structure.

 - Industrial Vehicles: These could be: